-PREAMBLE .
-3
+PREAMBLE 3

-PART 1- CITATION, APPLICATION, DEFINITIONS AND INTERPRETATION .
-4
+PART 1- CITATION, APPLICATION, DEFINITIONS AND INTERPRETATION 5

-Paramountcy Definitions Interpretation Severability Validity .
-4 .
-5 .
-6
+Paramountcy Definitions Interpretation Severability.
+Validity.
+5 6 7

-PART 2- ADMINISTRATIVE PROVISIONS
+PART 2- ADMINISTRATIVE PROVISIONS 7

-Delegation
+Delegation 7

-PART 3 - SCHEDULES
+PART 3 - SCHEDULES 7

-Schedules
+Schedules 7

-PART 4- OFFENCES
+PART 4- OFFENCES 8

-Offences generally
+Offences generally 8

-PART 5 - JUSTICES OF THE PEACE .
-7
+PART 5 - JUSTICES OF THE PEACE 8

-Justices of the peace Community justice process .
-8
+Justices of the peace 8

+PART 6 - COMMUNITY JUSTICE PROCESS 9

+Community justice process 9

-PART 6 - ENFORCEMENT OFFICERS
+PART 7 - ENFORCEMENT OFFICERS 10

-Appointing enforcement officers Authority of enforcement officers Warrants Copying and removal of documents and objects .
-9 10
+Appointing enforcement officers Authority of enforcement officers Warrants Copying and removal of documents and objects 10 12

-PART 7 - PROSECUTION OF OFFENCES
+PART 8 - PROSECUTION OF OFFENCES 13

-Completing an offence report Prosecution of offences Limitation period for submitting an offence report Application of the Criminal Code 12 12
+Completing an offence report Prosecution of offences Limitation period for submitting an offence report Application of the Criminal Code 13 13

-PART 8 - COMPLIANCE NOTICES AND TICKETS 12
+PART 9 - COMPLIANCE NOTICES AND TICKETS 14

 Issuing a compliance notice or ticket Contents of a compliance notice and a ticket Form of compliance notice or ticket Serving a compliance notice or a ticket.
-Complying with or disputing a compliance notice Paying or disputing a ticket Effect of paying fine Notice of dispute of compliance notice or ticket Review of notice of dispute Refund of fee to dispute compliance notice or ticket Failure to appear at hearing Time extensions Collections 13 14 15 15 15 15 16 17 17
+Complying with or disputing a compliance notice Paying or disputing a ticket Effect of paying fine Notice of dispute of compliance notice or ticket Review of notice of dispute Hearing of dispute 14 15 16 16 16 17

-PART 9 - OFFENCES AND PENALTIES 18
+Refund of fee to dispute compliance notice or ticket 18